medialab/xan/docs/cookbook/dates.md

 | ----- | ----------- | ---- | --- | --- | --- |------------------- | ------------------- | --- |
 | 92    | 0           | date |     |     | ... |2022-02-25T17:09:47 | 2022-03-27T12:56:25 | ... |

-One can have a better view of the same table with `xan transpose`:
+One can have a better view of the same table when piping into `xan transpose`:

 ```bash